linslin/angular-odm/readme.md

 #### model.save();
-Will save a model values into local storage.
+Function will save a model values into local storage.

 > {Boolean}